Solar eclipse of August 1, 2008

-A total solar eclipse occurred at the Moon's descending node of the orbit on August 1, 2008.
+A total solar eclipse occurred at the Moon's descending node of orbit on Friday, August 1, 2008, with a magnitude of 1.0394.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 2.4 days after perigee (on July 30, 2008, at 0:20 UTC), the Moon's apparent diameter was larger.

-It had a magnitude of 1.0394 that was visible from a narrow corridor through northern Canada (Nunavut), Greenland, central Russia, eastern Kazakhstan, western Mongolia and China.
-Occurring north of the arctic circle, it belonged to the so-called midnight sun eclipses.
-The largest city in the path of the eclipse was Novosibirsk in Russia.
-Occurring only 2.5 days after perigee (Perigee on July 29, 2008), the Moon's apparent diameter was larger than average.
+The eclipse was visible from a narrow corridor through northern Canada (Nunavut), Greenland, central Russia, eastern Kazakhstan, western Mongolia and China.
+Visible north of the Arctic Circle, it belonged to the so-called midnight sun eclipses.
+The largest city in its path was Novosibirsk in Russia.
+A partial eclipse could be seen from the much broader path of the Moon's penumbra, including northern Canada, Greenland, and most of Europe and Asia.

-The moon's apparent diameter was 1 arcminute, 17.8 arcseconds (77.8 arcseconds) larger than the February 7, 2008 annular solar eclipse.
+The moon's apparent diameter was 1 arcminute, 17.8 arcseconds (77.8 arcseconds) larger than the annular solar eclipse of February 7, 2008.

-This was the first eclipse this season, with the second being the 16 August 2008 partial lunar eclipse.

-The total eclipse lasted for 2 minutes 27 seconds, and covered 0.4% of the Earth's surface in a 10,200 km long path.
-It was the 47th eclipse of the 126th Saros cycle, which began with a partial eclipse on March 10, 1179, and will conclude with a partial eclipse on May 3, 2459.

-A partial eclipse could be seen from the much broader path of the Moon's penumbra, including northeastern North America and most of Europe and Asia.

 It was described by observers as "special for its colours around the horizon.
 There were wonderful oranges and reds all around, the clouds lit up, some dark in silhouette, some golden, glowing yellowy-orange in the distance.
 You could see the shadow approaching against the clouds and then rushing away as it left."

-The moon's apparent diameter was larger because the eclipse was occurring only 58 hours, 56 minutes after perigee.